The Academy

 Jean-Sébastien Vallée (Academy Director)

-Renowned Canadian-American conductor, scholar, and pedagogue, Jean-Sébastien Vallée is celebrated for his expertise in vocal, choral, and orchestral repertoire.
-With a career spanning decades, Vallée has led ensembles across North America, Europe, and Asia, and has conducted and prepared choruses for some of the world’s leading orchestras, including the Chicago Symphony, Toronto Symphony, Orchestre symphonique de Montréal, and the National Arts Centre Orchestra in Ottawa.
+Prof. Jean-Sébastien Vallée is an internationally recognized Canadian-American conductor, scholar, and pedagogue, acclaimed for his expertise in vocal, choral, and orchestral repertoires.
+Over the course of his career, he has led ensembles across North America, Europe, and Asia, and has collaborated with some of the world’s leading orchestras, including the Chicago Symphony Orchestra, the Toronto Symphony Orchestra, l’Orchestre symphonique de Montréal, and the National Arts Centre Orchestra in Ottawa.

 Ryan Doyle Valdés (Academy Manager)

-As a performer, Ryan has appeared with the Orchestre symphonique de Montréal, Toronto Mendelssohn Choir, Toronto Symphony Orchestra, National Arts Centre Orchestra, San Diego Symphony, Voces Borealis, and Montréal’s Théâtre Prospéro.
+As a performer, Ryan has appeared with the Orchestre symphonique de Montréal, Toronto Mendelssohn Choir, Toronto Symphony Orchestra, National Arts Centre Orchestra, San Diego Symphony, Voces Boreales, and Montréal’s Théâtre Prospéro.
 He holds an MMus in Choral Conducting from McGill University, where he studied under Jean-Sébastien Vallée and conducted the McGill University Chorus, as well as a BA in Music from the University of Delaware, where he served as Associate Music Director of the Lyric Theater and was a Conducting Scholar of the Delaware Choral Academy.

-The city of Montréal
+The city of Montreal

-Summer in Montréal is a vibrant tapestry of culture, music, and outdoor excitement—an ideal backdrop for the Montréal Summer Choral Academy.
+Summer in Montreal is a vibrant tapestry of culture, music, and outdoor excitement—an ideal backdrop for the Montreal Summer Choral Academy.
 As the city basks in warm sunshine, its parks and historic streets come alive with festivals, open-air concerts, and bustling cafés that invite both relaxation and inspiration.
 Stroll through the lively streets of Plateau Mont-Royal, enjoy stunning waterfront views along the St. Lawrence River, or immerse yourself in the eclectic arts scene of the Quartier des Spectacles.

-Montréal's summer also offers diverse dining experiences, vibrant night markets, and opportunities to explore nearby natural escapes like Mount Royal Park.
+Montreal's summer also offers diverse dining experiences, vibrant night markets, and opportunities to explore nearby natural escapes like Mount Royal Park.
 The city's unique blend of European charm and North American energy creates an inviting and dynamic setting for your musical growth and connection.
-Whether you're enjoying a leisurely bike ride, attending the world-renowned Jazz Festival, or simply soaking in the lively atmosphere, Montréal's summer spirit will enhance your time at the Academy.
+Whether you're enjoying a leisurely bike ride, attending the world-renowned Jazz Festival, or simply soaking in the lively atmosphere, Montreal's summer spirit will enhance your time at the Academy.
 This experience promises not only a place of learning but also a memorable adventure in one of Canada's most captivating cities.